swarup81/ELECTION_ANALYSIS/README.md

   * Denver county had 306,055 voters and 82.8% of votes from each county out of total votes.

   * Arapahoe county had 24,801 voters and 6.7% of votes from each county out of total votes

-3. largest county turnout
-  * Denver county had the largest number of votes.

      # 6a: Write a for loop to get the county from the county dictionary.
-    for county in county_list:
+    for county in county_list
         # 6b: Retrieve the county vote count.
         county_vote = county_votes.get(county)